FlipperPA/django-ssh-deployer/README.md

 * This is not meant to be a replacement for a fully featured continous integration product, like Jenkins.

 ## Release Notes

+### 0.4.0

+* SELinux is now supported.
+When a publish occurs, the proper security context is set for the published files and venv.

 #### 0.3.1